LasOIas/Olas-Creations/README.md

 vercel
 ```

+- Note: During initial deployment we relaxed some pinned dependency versions and removed a custom `vercel.json` so Vercel can auto-detect Next.js.
+This resolved an `npm install` build error caused by unavailable package versions.

 # Adding products
 Edit `data/products.js` to add or modify products.
 Each product requires: `id`, `slug`, `name`, `description`, `price`, `unit`, `image`, `inStock`, and `category`.